 PayPal supports social learning.
 They have a private group on Facebook where mentors upload learning content and host short classes.
 For more in-depth learning, the company uses Udemy for Business.
 Employees browse its library of over 2,500 courses and study the content on their own schedule.

-Want to experience the benefits of an LMS for your employees’ continuous learning?
-Subscribe for our free 14-day trial and explore all the LMS features right now.
+Would you like to experience the benefits of an LMS for your employees’ continuous learning?
+Get an iSpring Learn free 30-day trial and explore all of the LMSs features right away.
+Good luck!